 With the rise of the aviation industry, rhenium will be used to make high-temperature coatings for rockets and missiles in the future, as well as for instruments and high-temperature components on spacecraft.
 The strategic value of rhenium will become more prominent in the future with further development in areas such as aero-engines, unmanned aerial vehicles, and high-speed aircraft.

-The above is a brief introduction to the uses of rhenium in aerospace, and its applications go far beyond that.
-Advanced Refractory Metals always uses its experience and expertise to provide the highest quality pure rhenium products for your projects.
+The above is a brief introduction to the rhenium uses in aerospace, and its applications go far beyond that.
+If you want to know more about the uses of rhenium, you can visit Advanced Refractory Metals (ARM) for more information.